pedrottimark/ts-weeks-2018/a-2/README.md

 ## Resources for language

 1. Reminder when you forget something you knew: [Learn ES2015](https://babeljs.io/learn-es2015/) at babeljs.io
+2. Details and related information: [JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) at developer.mozilla.org
-2. Depth when you need to know more: [Understanding ECMAScript 6](https://leanpub.com/understandinges6/read) by Nicholas C. Zakas
+3. Deeper conceptual understanding: [Understanding ECMAScript 6](https://leanpub.com/understandinges6/read) by Nicholas C. Zakas
-3. News you can use: [2ality – JavaScript and more](http://2ality.com/) blog by Dr. Axel Rauschmayer
+4. News you can use: [2ality – JavaScript and more](http://2ality.com/) blog by Dr. Axel Rauschmayer